 Plays: Up to 2 one-act plays, not to exceed 1500 words each

-Artwork: In the original medium, such as black ink or pencil drawing, computer graphics, b/w photographs, even if printed from color film.
+Artwork: Up to 4 works In the original medium, such as black ink or charcoal drawing, computer graphics, b/w photographs, even if printed from color film

-Music: Composition 16 or more measures in length.
+Music: Up to 2 composition 16 or more measures in length

 Only submissions from Jefferson Community College students (full or part time), faculty, staff, and alumni will be considered.
 Include name, address, and phone number on each submitted work, as well as a biographical note of 30 words or fewer.
-Cash awards for outstanding work by currently enrolled students will be awarded.
+Cash awards for outstanding work will be awarded.
 All submissions become the property of the Black River Review.
 Submitted works will not be returned.

-Publication of the Black River Review is made possible by funding from the English Department.
-Funds for student awards for outstanding artwork and writing are provided by Jefferson Community College Faculty-Student Association.
+Publication of the Black River Review is made possible by support from the School of Arts & Humanities.
+Funds for student awards for outstanding artwork and writing are provided by the Jefferson Community College Campus Life Committee and Campus Activities Board.

 Typing and layout for this volume of the Black River Review is done using Microsoft Word.
-Typing and prize notification by Jessica Jones.
-Printing by Mitchell's Speedway Press, Oswego, NY.
-Digital photography, artwork, and logo design by David Bowhall.
-Website publication by Tyler Peterson.
+Typing by Christine Pristash and Jess Jones; prize notification by Jess Jones.
+Printing by Mitchell's Speedway Press.
+Digital photography and logo design by Marketing.
+Website layout by Andrew Lackey and Jess Jones.